 By now, you’ve probably heard about the changing face of the average homebuyer.
 Single women, Millennials, and Hispanics are more likely to be buying homes today.
 For real estate professionals, it’s important to understand who these buyers are, what their wants and needs are, and how to appeal to them.

-Single and ready to settle down in a place of their own
+Single and ready to find a place of their own

 In 2018, approximately a fifth, or 18%, of homebuyers were single women, according to the National Association of Realtors’ 2018 Profile of Home Buyers and Sellers.
 Making them the second-largest homebuying group behind married couples, and they are outpacing single men by a rate of nearly 2 to 1.
 Some reasons for the surge among this group is due to relationship changes, a tendency to prefer entry-level and starter homes, and a desire to carve out a space of their own.